FAIR-DS4NFDI/ruqad-docs/src/architecture.md

 <!-- This follows the ARC42 <https://docs.arc42.org> template.-->
 <!-- Comments are left here for conveniance.
 It's the rendered document that counts! -->

+This document describes the architecture of the [RuQaD Demonstrator](https://gitlab.indiscale.com/caosdb/src/fair-data-spaces/ruqad)

+The RuQaD Demonstrator is the main product of the project "RuQaD Batteries - Reuse Quality-assured Data for Batteries".
+The project is a sub-project of the [FAIR Data Spaces](https://www.nfdi.de/fair-data-spaces/) project, supported by the German Federal Ministry of Education and Research under the Förderkennzeichen [FAIRDS09](https://foerderportal.bund.de/foekat/jsp/SucheAction.do?actionMode=view&fkz=FAIRDS09)

 [TOC]

 ## Introduction and Goals